7 Lessons I Learned at the Thrift Store: Best Thrift Haul Tips

 It really is an experience unlike no other.

-Overall, it was just what I needed: hours to explore my beloved thrift store with fresh eyes!
+It was just what I needed: hours to explore my beloved thrift store with fresh eyes!

 I hadn’t been to the thrift store in a while because I’d been consumed with projects.
 But when I’m away for too long, I start itching for a good thrift dive. 😉